DavidGQK/final_ml_h/README.md

     "cluster": "cluster"
 }
 ```

 # Indices update
 bash /root/final/update_indices.sh

 # Embeddings model
 TF universal-sentence-encoder-large model is used for embeddings [*https://tfhub.dev/google/universal-sentence-encoder-large/5*]

+# Failover
+Failover is realized by using several replicas
+All indices lie on two VMs